Home

 Understanding the Concept Behind Long Unwinding Meaning with an Example

-Mr. ABC is a trader who bought 100 shares of XYZ Ltd. a few months ago because he thought the company was doing well and that the stock price would go up.
-This is called having a “long” position.
+Mr. ABC is a trader who bought 100 shares of XYZ Ltd. a few months ago because he believed the company was performing well and expected the stock price to rise.
+This type of investment is known as taking a “long” position.

 Table of Contents